mjgasior/learning_dart/README.md

 > In Dart the convention is to put the constructor before the property variables.

 * there are *long form* and *short form* constructors in Dart
+* Dart has also *named constructors* which allow to create a different type of constructor for the same class